anjovanov/anjovanov/README.md

 - 👋 Hi, I’m @anjovanov
 - 👀 I’m interested in ...
 Web and Game Development
 - 🌱 I’m currently learning ...
-Game Development- Unreal Engine
+NodeJS
 - 💞️ I’m looking to collaborate on ... -
 - 📫 How to reach me ... angel@jovanov.me